Caps’ Ovechkin ties Jagr for 3rd on NHL career goals list | Times Leader

 “Obviously, it’s always nice to hear those kind of milestones, numbers,” Ovechkin said.
 “It’s pretty big, obviously, and how I always said, being with those names and in this company, it’s a pretty cool moment.”

-The 36-yeaer-old Ovechkin has 36 goals this season and has scored in three straight games.
+The 36-year-old Ovechkin has 36 goals this season and has scored in three straight games.

 “I think guys are just excited for him,” said Washington coach Peter Laviolette.
 “We don’t talk about it much.
 I think everybody knows what’s going on and it’s awesome to be a part of.”